Priyankasahas/pf-html/README.md

 # Architecture

 The following descriptions provide an overview of the overall system.
+NOTE: For the purpose of demonstrating just the prices page, we are only using Prices API service with staged responses.

-The overall Profarmer Discovery architecture consists of a set of micro-services that provide units of functionality across the wider Profarmer Discovery feature set.
+The overall Profarmer Discovery architecture consists of a set of services that provide units of functionality across the wider Profarmer Discovery feature set.

-- Discovery Website
+- Discovery Website(HTML)

 Website providing public and authenticated subscriber access to content